matheuseabra/L0ad/README.md

 3. Average time per concurrent request (ms)
 4. Transfer Rate (Kbytes/sec)

 **Obs:** L0ad iterates 100 times for each metric so that it has a baseline for realistic traffic simuation.
-(This might be refactored soon)
+(This might be refactored soon).

 ### Dependencies